Canadian Space Milestones

 On June 9, astronauts Franklin Chang-Diaz and Philippe Perrin began their first spacewalk to begin installation of the second element of Canada's contribution to the International Space Station, the Mobile Base System.

-Canadian Space Agency (CSA) Astronaut Steve MacLean received the CSA's robotic operators wings following a second week-long training session at the Agency's state-of-the-art Operations and Training Simulator facility in Saint-Hubert.
+Canadian Space Agency (CSA) Astronaut Steve MacLean received the CSA's robotic operators wings following a second week-long training session at the Agency's state-of-the-art Mobile Servicing System Operations and Training Simulator (MOTS) facility in Saint-Hubert.

 It was unveiled at a ceremony at Magellan Aerospace's Bristol facility in Winnipeg.

-The Canadian Space Agency (CSA), Dynacon Enterprises Limited, the University of Toronto and the University of British Columbia (UBC) unveiled Canada's first microsatellite, housing its first space telescope, MOST (microvariability and oscillations of stars), scheduled for launch in April 2003.
+The Canadian Space Agency (CSA), Dynacon Enterprises Limited, the University of Toronto and the University of British Columbia (UBC) unveiled Canada's first microsatellite, housing its first space telescope, MOST (microvariability and oscillations of stars).
+The launch subsequently takes place on June 30, 2003.

 2003 - 2004